Antonia Bolingbroke-Kent is a British travel writer, broadcaster and public speaker.

 TAB: Thank you for sharing your thoughts with us.
 I love your books and your sense of adventure.
 I am forward looking to your next book.

-Read my reviews of Land of the Dawn-lit Mountain: A Journey Across India’s Forgotten Frontier, and A Short Ride in the Jungle: The Ho Chi Minh Trail by Motorcycle for Women on the Road.
+Read my reviews of Land of the Dawn-lit Mountain: A Journey Across India’s Forgotten Frontier, A Short Ride in the Jungle: The Ho Chi Minh Trail by Motorcycle, and Tuk Tuk to the Road: Two Girls, Three Wheels, 12,500 Miles for Women on the Road.

 Visit Antonia Bolingbroke-Kent’s website.
 You can follow her on Twitter and Instagram at @AntsBK.